kramse/kea-it-sikkerhed/siem-og-loganalyse/lektionsplan.md

 ### Supporting Internet resources

-Most of these can be downloaded from the internet.
+Apart from the books a lot of blogs, papers and other resources are available.
+Often these can be downloaded from the internet.

-TBD - more being added

 * The JavaScript Object Notation (JSON) Data Interchange Format RFC7159 [https://tools.ietf.org/html/rfc7159](https://tools.ietf.org/html/rfc7159)